Sexually Transmitted Infections (STIs)

 condom plus medicine that kills sperm (topical spermicide).

 Prevent and control other STIs.
-This will lower your risk for human papillomavirus
+Having one STI may increase your risk for others.

 Delay having sexual relationships as long as you can.
 The younger you are when you